top of page

 Research Projects

-On-the-run Premia, Settlement Fails, and Central Bank Access (JMP)
+On-the-run Premia, Settlement Fails, and Central Bank Access (WP)

 with R. Taudien